 - 1. Install the pump in a manner that allows for a comfortable position for pumping and easy access for inspection and maintenance. - 2.
-The head ring and drive arm can be rotated to the four 90 degree positions allowed by the square bolt pattern.
-(Fig 5 Page 2) - 3.
-The pump is designed to be installed on a relatively horizontal surface using 1/4 " bolts or screws at the four corners of the base (Fig 5).
-If the mounting surface can not be horizontal, the inlet port should be lower than the discharge. - 4.
-Do not combine incompatible metals i.e.. no aluminum fittings on a bronze pump or bronze fittings on an aluminum pump. - 5.
-Check that all nuts and bolts are tight (Fig 5).
-Requires two 7/16 and one phillips screw driver.
+The head ring and drive arm can be rotated to the four 90 degree positions allowed by the square bolt pattern. - 3.
+The pump is designed to be installed on a relatively horizontal surface using 1/4 " bolts or screws at the four corners of the base.
+If the mounting surface cannot be horizontal, the inlet port should be lower than the discharge.
+The check valves will not work and the pump will not self prime, if the inlet and discharge are oriented horizontally on a vertical surface. - 4.
+Do not combine incompatible metals i.e., no aluminum fittings on a bronze pump or bronze fittings on an aluminum pump. - 5.
+Check that all nuts and bolts are tight.
+(Two 7/16" box wrench and one phillips screw driver.)